iantomarcello/prisma-colour/readme.md

 code is based on that.

 *Why chainable tho...?* <br>
-I find the nesting methods of like the preprocessors are bulky. <br>
+I find the nesting methods of like the preprocessors to be bulky. <br>
 Say, I wanna lighten something, then saturate it, then fade it a little, for the the preprocessors, it would look like this:
 ``` JS
 // If it looked like CSS preprocessors.